alykes/docker-ref/commands.md

 To see the current status of the stack
 `docker stack ps test-stack`

-To see the services inside of a stack
+To list the services inside of a stack
 `docker stack services test-stack`

+To scale up on the CLI (not recommended)
+`docker service scale test-stack_voter=20`

+To inspect the service
+`docker service inspect stack-test_vote --pretty`